IFMlab/ChemFlow/docs/Tutorial-ChemFlow.rst

 Lig\ *Flow* takes multimol2 files as input, then organizes them individually into your project folder to then compute *bcc* or *resp* charges.
 By default Lig\ *Flow* compute AM1-BCC charges.

-Here we compute bcc charges for the first 3 poses of the docked compounds:
+Here we compute bcc charges for the first pose of the docked compounds:

 .. code-block:: bash